-Request for Statutory Assessment
+Request for EHCP Needs Assessment

-The school will request a Statutory Assessment from the LA when, despite an individualised programme of sustained intervention within SEND, the student remains a significant cause for concern.
-A Statutory Assessment might also be requested by a parent or outside agency.
+The school will request an EHCPNA from the LA when, despite an individualised programme of sustained intervention within SEND, the student remains a significant cause for concern.
+An EHCPNA might also be requested by a parent or outside agency.
 The school will have the following information available:

 The interventions at SEND level

 Current and past Pupil Passports

-□ Info Records and outcomes of regular reviews undertaken ormation on the pupil's health and relevant medical history
+Records and outcomes of regular reviews undertaken

+Info ormation on the pupil's health and relevant medical history

 Мþ tional Curriculum levels.

 $\overline{\Box}$ Other relevant assessments from specialists such as support teachers and

 educational psychologists

 The views of parents

 Where possible, the views of the student

 Social Care/Educational Welfare Service reports

 Any other involvement by professionals